saifjamsheer/path-planning/README.md

 * Data structures (heaps and tree-based structures)
 * Differential equations

-In the future, the project will be imported to ROS and simulated in a 3D environment.
+This task was part of a larger project that involved building the autonomous pipeline for an autonomous wheelchair.
+Due to COVID-19 interfacing between the various subsystems of the wheelchair was not implemented.
+In the future, the project will be imported to ROS and simulated in a 3D environment before being ported to a ROSbot.